 - Alexander Stewart, Duke of Ross (30 April 1514, Stirling Castle – 18 December 1515, Stirling Castle).

-James IV was killed during the Battle of Flodden in 1513 when Scotland was fighting against the English.
+James IV was killed during the Battle of Flodden in 1513 when Scotland took advantage of the absent Henry VIII and entered England.
 Margaret’s sister-in-law, Katherine of Aragon was ruling as regent in England during the absence of her husband, Henry VIII in France.
 Katherine celebrated the death of the Scottish King by sending her husband the bloody surcoat of James IV to prove his death.
 Katherine also suggested that Henry use the coat as a battle banner while at the siege of Thérouanne in France to show his conquest.

 Death of the Thistle

 At the time of James IV’s death, Queen Margaret was only twenty-three years old.
 Their son James was crowned King of Scotland on 21 September 1513, and Margaret was allowed to act as regent, per her late husband’s will – as long as she did not remarry.
 At the time of the king’s death Margaret was pregnant with his child, Alexander.

 When Margaret was appointed regent over her young son it caused a riff among the Scottish people since Margaret was English and a woman.
 England was the enemy.
 They had just murdered the King of Scotland.